tobiasfshr/MOTSFusion/README.md

 ### Introduction

-This repository contains the corresponding source code for the paper "MOTSFusion: Multi-Object Tracking, Segmentation and Dynamic Reconstruction in 3D" submitted to ICCV 2019 [arXiv PrePrint coming soon].
+This repository contains the corresponding source code for the paper "MOTSFusion: Multi-Object Tracking, Segmentation and Dynamic Reconstruction in 3D" [arXiv PrePrint coming soon].

 ### Requirements
 The code was tested on: